Harvey J. Graff: Post-Retirement Work

 Following his retirement, Graff remains active in public education, extending his teaching and scholarly engagement beyond the university.

 He continues to mentor former doctoral students and advise junior faculty on research, publication, and professional development.
 His post-retirement work includes virtual lectures, scholarly forums, and ongoing collaborations with students and colleagues in the United States and internationally.

 From 2021 to 2024, he was the author of a regular column, “Busting Myths,” in the Columbus Free Press, where he applied historical and interdisciplinary analysis to contemporary issues, including higher education, urban development, and misinformation.
 He contributes essays to outlets such as Inside Higher Ed and Times Higher Education, where he writes on topics including interdisciplinarity, public engagement, and academic freedom.

 He also participates in educational outreach at multiple levels, engaging with high school and undergraduate students on research topics such as critical race theory and urban history and politics.
 In 2022, he delivered a virtual faculty development lecture on interdisciplinarity to Zayed University in the United Arab Emirates.

-Graff's public work includes collaborations with media outlets, including NPR affiliates, and contributions to policy discussions with legislative staff and advocacy groups.
 His public education activities form part of a broader post-retirement initiative he describes as “Harvey U,” a non-traditional, global educational effort.

 In 2022, he was named Academy Professor in the Ohio State University Emeritus Academy.
 In 2023, he was elected to full membership in the American Antiquarian Society and nominated to the American Academy of Arts and Sciences, the American Philosophical Society, and the National Academy of Education.

 In 2024, Graff published his hybrid autobiography, My Life With Literacy: The Continuing Education of a Historian.
 The Intersections of the Personal, the Political, the Academic, and Place (WAC Clearinghouse Publications and University of Colorado Press).

-Graff's critical reflections and recommendations toward a new understanding and major reforms of American higher education are the focus of his 2025 book, Reconstructing the "Uni-versity": From the Ashes of the " Mega- and Multi-versity" to the Futures of Higher Education " (Bloomsbury Academic).
+His new book is Reconstructing the "Uni-versity": From the Ashes of the " Mega- and Multi-versity" to the Futures of Higher Education " (Bloomsbury Academic).

 Areas of research

 History of Literacy

 Graff is known as a founding figure in the historical study of literacy and the New Literacy Studies.
 His work has fundamentally shaped how scholars understand the role of literacy in social development, cultural change, and historical interpretation.
 Through pioneering books, essays, and collaborative projects, Graff helped to establish literacy as a subject of rigorous historical inquiry.
 His landmark book The Literacy Myth: Literacy and Social Structure in the Nineteenth-Century City (1979; revised editions 1991, 2023) challenged the longstanding assumption that literacy automatically correlates with economic advancement or social mobility.
 In this and subsequent publications, such as The Legacies of Literacy (1987) and The Labyrinths of Literacy (1987/1995), Graff demonstrated that the meanings and functions of literacy vary significantly across time, place, and social context.

-These works introduced a critical and interdisciplinary approach that continues to influence literacy studies across education, history, sociology, and cultural studies.